-Oxford has recently announced two new restrictions on driving in the city centre in an attempt to reduce the local air pollution for its residents and visitors.
+Oxford has recently announced new restrictions on driving in the city centre in an attempt to reduce the local air pollution for its residents and visitors.

-The Oxford Zero Emission Zone, or Red Zone, is being introduced in response to the city failing to deliver on targets for increasing the air quality.
+The Oxford Zero Emission Zone, previously called the Red Zone, is being introduced in response to the city failing to deliver on targets for increasing the air quality.
 It is designed to reduce the number of vehicles that output dangerous toxins from entering the centre, therefore reducing the pollution in the local air.
 In essence, any vehicle that has an exhaust pipe will be subject to the charge

 Once started, the Red Zone/Zero Emission Zone is currently planned to operate 7 days a week between 7am and 7pm.

 For any non-compliant vehicle that drives in the zone, the charge is between £2 and £10 per day depending on the emissions of the vehicle.
 The charge will be payable via an online portal, similar to that of the Dartford Tunnel or London Congestion Charge.

 By 2025, this charge will increase to between £4 and £20.

 Any car that outputs toxic emissions will be affected by the Zero Emission Zone.
 This includes all Petrol and Diesel cars and even any Hybrids.
 Essentially, if you’re car isn’t fully electric (or Hydrogen) then you will be subject to the charge.

 Exact exemptions to both the zones are still to be confirmed but are likely to include Exemptions and Discounts for Blue Badge holders, residents of the area and businesses registered in the area.
 There may be a time restraint to any discounts and exclusions so everyone should still be aware.

 It's also likely that there will be some financial support to help residents and businesses switch to greener cars.

 There will almost definitely be penalties for unpaid charges, but these are still to be confirmed.